How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 Latin American Regional Platforms

-Deezer holds a strong presence in Brazil, with around 15 million users.
+Deezer has a strong Brazilian presence about 15 million users.
 Claro Música operates across 17 Latin American countries.
-Distributing to these platforms happens through the usual channels.
-But, the promotional tactics differ.
+You distribute through the usual channels but the promotional tactics differ significantly.
 Deezer Flow (their algorithmic recommendation feature) responds strongly to consistent release schedules.
-Artists releasing singles monthly get significantly better ‘Flow’ placement than artists dropping albums annually, then going silent.
+Monthly singles perform far better on Deezer than annual albums.

-Language considerations: Spanish or Portuguese lyrics help, but aren’t mandatory.
-Instrumental music and English-language tracks get placed if the production style fits the regional preferences (reggaeton rhythms, bossa nova influences, tropical house elements).
+Language: Spanish or Portuguese lyrics help but aren’t mandatory.
+Instrumental tracks and English lyrics work fine if your production style fits regional preferences, reggaeton rhythms, bossa nova influences, tropical house elements.

 Making Your International Strategy Work